Enrollment and Degree Verification-National Student Clearinghouse

 Under the Family Educational Rights and Privacy Act of 1974, the rights of the student and the responsibilities of the institution concerning the various types of student records maintained by the institution are established.
 Consistent with this legislation, Robeson Community College establishes the following policy to ensure compliance.
 Failure to comply with standards prescribed in the Act could jeopardize federal funding received by the institution and its students.

 Directory information as designated by Robeson Community College may be released for any purpose and at the discretion of RCC.
 Directory information includes name, address, telephone number, major field of study, enrollment status, dates of enrollment, participation in officially recognized activities, grade level (freshman/sophomore), degrees and awards received, and the most recent previous educational agency or institution attended.
 Students have the right to withhold disclosure of any directory information by completing a request for nondisclosure in the Records and Registration Office.
-Requests for non-disclosure must be filed for every semester.
+Requests for non-disclosure must be filed for every academic year.
 The College assumes that a student’s failure to file a request for non-disclosure indicates approval for disclosure.
 The complete text of Family Educational Rights and Privacy Act (FERPA) can be found on the U.S. Department of Education website. http://www2.ed.gov/policy/gen/guid/fpco/ferpa [opens in a new tab]

 Rights of Students